Phlebotomy License Examination in Dallas, Pearsall, San Antonio, Waco, TX

 Specimen handling and transportation

-They should know how to handle specimens and ensure safe transport to their destinations.
+They need to know how to handle specimens and make sure they’re transported.

 Patient interaction and communication skills